wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    FMS
       Field Management System, the electronics core responsible for sensing and controlling the FIRST Robotics Competition field.

+   FPGA
+       Field-programmable gate array - a specialized integrated circuit consisting of many digital logic elements, which can be configured to act in different patterns.
+This allows its behavior to be changed after manufacturing.
+In the context of FRC, National Instruments provides a specific configuration for the RIO's FPGA which allows it to process the electrical inputs and outputs at a very high rate.
+See `FPGA <https://en.wikipedia.org/wiki/Field-programmable_gate_array>`__ on wikipedia for more info.

    GradleRIO
       The mechanism that powers the deployment of robot code to the roboRIO.